2025 Alabama State Hornets football team

-The 2025 Alabama State Hornets football team represent Alabama State University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
-The Hornets are led by fourth-year head coach Eddie Robinson and play at ASU Stadium in Montgomery, Alabama.
+The 2025 Alabama State Hornets football team represented Alabama State University as a member of the Southwestern Athletic Conference (SWAC) during the 2025 NCAA Division I FCS football season.
+The Hornets were led by fourth-year head coach Eddie Robinson and played at ASU Stadium in Montgomery, Alabama.

+The Alabama State Hornets drew an average home attendance of 20,618, the 7th-highest of all NCAA Division I FCS football teams.